 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly damage-resistant, shutters are the perfect solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.

 Octagonal windows are some of the most appealing and visually striking windows we see in New York City homes.
-With their unique shape, homeowners would be remiss to cover them up with a square window treatment like blinds or curtains.
+With their unique shape, homeowners would be careless to cover them up with a square window treatment like blinds or curtains.
 Instead, pick a window treatment that you can custom-fit to the window’s unique geometry so you’re always able to reap the benefits of your octagonal window.

 The Sunburst recommendation for octagonal window treatments: Plantation shutters and window film.
 Shutters are customized to fit snugly within an octagon frame, preserving its unique shape and appeal.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.